Code-Institute-Submissions/MABSWE-PP2/README.md

 ### Footer
 - Present across all pages
-- Includes a link to the mail, GitHub page, and Linkedin page (open in separate windows)
+- Includes a link to the mail, GitHub page, and LinkedIn page (open in separate windows)
 <details><summary>See feature</summary>
 <img src="docs/features/footer.jpg">
 </details>